LAMBERT: Layout-Aware (Language) Modeling for information extraction: Conclusions and further research

-where \(s_i\in\RR^n\) is the semantic embedding of the token at position \(i\), taken from a trainable embedding layer, while \(p_i\in\RR^n\) is a positional embedding, depending only on \(i\).
+where \(s_i\in\RR^n\) is the semantic embedding of the token at position \(i\), taken from a trainable embedding layer, while \(p_i\in\RR^n\) is a \emph{positional embedding}, depending only on \(i\).
+In order to avoid confusion, we will, henceforth, use the term \emph{sequential embeddings} instead of \emph{positional embeddings}, as the \emph{positional} might be understood as relating to the 2-dimensional position on the page, which we will deal with separately.

-Since in BERT, on which we base our approach, the embeddings \(p_i\) are trainable, the number of pretrained embeddings (in this case~512) defines a limit on the length of input sequence.
-In general, there are many ways to circumvent this limit, such as using predefined \citep{Vaswani2017-transformer} or relative \citep{dai2019-transformer-xl} positional embeddings.
+Since in RoBERTa, on which we base our approach, the embeddings \(p_i\) are trainable, the number of pretrained embeddings (in this case~512) defines a limit on the length of the input sequence.
+In general, there are many ways to circumvent this limit, such as using predefined \citep{Vaswani2017-transformer} or relative \citep{dai2019-transformer-xl} sequential embeddings.